 A probationary employee shall have no seniority until the employee has completed the probationary period.
 Upon the completion of the probationary period, the employee will acquire seniority from the date of hire.
-If multiple employees are hired on the same date, seniority shall be based on the order in which the applicants accepted the position with the Authority.

 A permanent employee transferred (moving from a position in one class to a different classification in the same pay grade) or promoted shall accrue no position seniority in the new position until completion of a six (6) months probationary period from the date of such promotion to the new position.
 Upon completion of the probationary period in the new position, the employee will be deemed to have position seniority in the new position from the date of transfer or promotion.
 The employee's service seniority shall continue and be credited from the date of hire.
 A reassignment within a class within a department from one job to another does not interfere with accumulation of position or service seniority.